AnnieLocke/smocking-simulation/README.md

 University of Malaga
 December 2020

-This is a Grasshopper 3D and Rhino file generated for the online Masters student workshop.
+This is a Grasshopper 3D and Rhino file provided to an online Masters student workshop in 2020.

 These files can be used to simulate arrow smocking patterns from the "smocking pattern generation" script.